MrDongdongLin/MrDongdongLin.github.io/_posts/2018-10-21-zcash-notes.md

 Since $b'=\gamma\cdot b=\gamma\alpha\cdot a=\alpha(\gamma\cdot a)=\alpha\cdot a'$, indeed $(a',b')$ is an $\alpha$-pair as required.

-The Knowledge of Coefficient Assumption [^kca] (KCA) states that this is always the case, namely:
+The Knowledge of Coefficient Assumption [^kca](KCA) states that this is always the case, namely:

 KCA: _If Alice returns a valid response $(a',b')$ to Bob’s challenge $(a,b)$ with non-negligible probability over Bob’s choices of $a,\alpha$, then she knows $\gamma$ such that $a'=\gamma\cdot a$_.